emaralive/buddypress/docs/user/advanced/constants.md

 # BuddyPress Constants
+> [!Note]
+> *A constant is an identifier (name) for a simple value.
+As the name suggests, that value cannot change during the execution of the script (except for magic constants, which aren't actually constants).
+Constants are case-sensitive.
+By convention, constant identifiers are always uppercase*.
+[PHP Manual - Constants](https://www.php.net/manual/en/language.constants.php)

 ### User-Definable
 These constants are avaiable to alter the behavior or where and how parts of BuddyPress are loaded.